TalhaIsrar/Memory_Protection_Codes/src/crc_code/README.md

-# 🧠 Berger Code-Protected Memory System
+# 🧠 CRC-4 Code-Protected Memory System

 This project implements a **CRC4 code** scheme for protecting memory from **single bit & upto 4-bit burst erors** in hardware using Verilog.
 It features: